roadiz/docs/themes/custom_assignations.rst

                  )
              );

-So we used ``nodeSourceApi`` service which is a Doctrine entity manager wrapper to easily query over NodesSources entities and filtering with node criteria.
+We used ``nodeSourceApi`` service which is a Doctrine entity manager wrapper to easily query over NodesSources entities and filtering with node criteria.

-You can now use these 2 new node-sources in your Twig template:
+You can now use these two new node-sources in your Twig template:

 .. code-block:: html+jinja